nodejs/node/deps/npm/docs/content/commands/npm-exec.md

 - The `--shell` option is replaced with `--script-shell`, but maintained in the `npx` executable for backwards compatibility.

+### A note on caching

+The npm cli utilizes its internal package cache when using the package name specified.
+You can use the following to change how and when the cli uses this cache.
+See [`npm cache`](/commands/npm-cache) for more on how the cache works.

+#### prefer-online

+Forces staleness checks for packages, making the cli look for updates immediately even if the package is already in the cache.

+#### prefer-offline

+Bypasses staleness checks for packages.
+Missing data will still be requested from the server.
+To force full offline mode, use `offline`.

+#### offline

+Forces full offline mode.
+Any packages not locally cached will result in an error.

 ### See Also

 * [npm run-script](/commands/npm-run-script)